Mainstream shonens are bad by default.

 I know, the title is kinda clickbaity; I obviously intend to trigger those who love Naruto type series; but I can also explain why it’s actually true.

-Btw, since people seem to be confused about it: This article is talking about especifically Mainstream shonen, not shonen as a genre.
+Btw, since people seem to be confused about it: This article is talking about specifically Mainstream shonen, not shonen as a target audience.
 I make the distinction between the two later.

 Shortly before thinking about this article, Crunchyroll announced the 2017 best anime awards, and as the normie fest they are, almost every award went for My Hero Academia, no matter what kind of award it was, because it’s the popular anime of the year, in the same way in 2016 almost every award went for Yuri on ice, because it was the popular anime of the year.
 It was especially obvious with the category of “best animation”, because it’s an area that can be judged more or less objectively, and objectively, both of them are greatly surpassed by other anime in the same year.